 Whenever we launch a new product or a service, we fear whether it has enough market potential.
 It is known very well that you need to calculate market potential before you launch a product or a service.
-This article will help you determine 5 basic factors which can give you an idea on whether or not you have a good Market potential.
+This article will help you determine 5 basic factors which can give you an idea of whether or not you have a good Market potential.

 Market potential, quite simply, is the total demand for a product in a given business environment.
 So if you were going to write a book on business, you will check all the books written on business and the sales they had.
 That is your market potential.
-Off course, determining the actual values are very difficult and that is where you need to use various tips and tactics.
+Off course, determining the actual values is very difficult and that is where you need to use various tips and tactics.

 1) Market Size

 The first and most important factor to consider while determining market potential is the market size of your product.
 Market size is the total market sales potential of all companies put together.
-So if i planned on launching a new soap or Shampoo, then all the different companies such as HUL and P&G are my competitors.
-And the combined sales of soaps, including branded and non branded products is my complete market size.
+So if I planned on launching a new soap or Shampoo, then all the different companies such as HUL and P&G are my competitors.
+And the combined sales of soaps, including branded and non-branded products is my complete market size.

-If you look at consumer level, the market size is generally huge.
+If you look at the consumer level, the market size is generally huge.
 Market size would be in Millions or billions too.
-But as you go down to industrial level, Market size can be anything from a lakh to a thousand or even a hundred.
+But as you go down to the industrial level, Market size can be anything from a lakh to a thousand or even a hundred.

 If you were a dealer of industrial ball bearings, then all the companies which are in manufacturing are potentially your customers.
-So if you find out the number of industries in your region, that is the ideal market size which you can target when launching a new Ball bearing product.
+So if you find out the number of industries in your region, that is the ideal market size that you can target when launching a new Ball bearing product.
 Mind you, this is 100% market size.
 The market captured by you and who is going to be your future customer is a different story altogether.

 The best way to get market size is to contact local research agencies if it is a small business.
 If it is a large business, it is better to take Market research data from companies like Nielson or IMRB.
-Determination of market size is the first step to determine market potential.
+Determination of market size is the first step to determining market potential.

 2) Market growth rate

 Determining and forecasting your profitability is important to understand the market potential.
 If the business is going to give low profitability, then the volumes need to be high (ex – fmcg products) or if the business is going to give low volumes, then the profit needs to be higher (ex-industrial goods).

 Calculation of profitability to determine Market potential can use three main elements